celo-org/docs/blog/2021-11-18-using-the-graph/2021-11-18-using-the-graph.md

 graph codegen
 ```

 "This will generate an AssemblyScript class for every smart contract in the ABI files mentioned in subgraph.yaml, allowing you to bind these contracts to specific addresses in the mappings and call read-only contract methods against the block being processed.
-It will also generate a class for every contract event to provide easy access to event parameters as well as the block and transaction the event originated from."
+It will also generate a class for every contract event to provide easy access to event parameters as well as the block and transaction the event originated from.

 *--[The Graph codegen docs](https://thegraph.com/docs/developer/create-subgraph-hosted#code-generation)*